fsmosca/musketeer-chess/README.md

 The second and third moves in musketeer chess can be called GP (Gating Preparation).
 It consists of dropping the musketeer pieces on the drop areas, see image 1.

 #### The second move of musketeer chess
 The second move will be dropping of first selected piece (leopard), for example white can play L@b0 or dropping a leopard to square B0.
-In this case white prepares its cannon to be gated at column b.
+In this case white prepares its leopard to be gated at column b.
 Black can reply with L@g9 or leopard to square G9, planning to gate its leopard at column g.

 #### The third move of musketeer chess
 The third move will be dropping of second selected piece (cannon), for example white can play C@d0 and Black can reply with C@f9.